MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-building-an-application.md

 > If you display more information, the build will take longer to complete.

-### To change the amount of information in the Output window
+### Change the amount of information in the Output window

 1. Open the **Options** dialog box.